British Virgin Islands

 In the winter season there are 15 dedicated members of The Lodge team.
 Our team is there to make sure your stay at The Lodge lives up to and even exceeds your expectations.
 If there’s something else you’d like, just ask – we’re no strangers to unusual requests.

 A well-stocked mini bar (Master Suites only), safety deposit box, hot water bottles, bottled drinking water, slippers, luxury bathrobe, phone, plug adapters, hair dryer, SPF lip balm and a selection of toiletries.
 Hair straighteners are available on request.
-If you want to chill out to your own tunes in your room, we have iPod/MP3 player leads in all guest rooms.
+If you want to chill out to your own tunes in your room, we have Bose speakers in all guest rooms.
+Down in the party area, we’ve got a huge plasma screen TV as well as a games console, and karaoke for when things really get rowdy.
+We’ve also got a stash of board games in a chest next to the downstairs bar.
 There are umbrellas and walking poles available by the front door to the chalet.

 The food served at The Lodge is one of the highlights of your stay, and we serve a mix of Swiss and international cuisine.
 Dining can be as formal or informal as you wish, from full four-course gourmet meals to healthy meals with the children.
 Meals can be themed, traditional or a mix!
 Ask us for some ideas or give us yours.